awsdocs/aws-control-tower-guide/doc_source/config.md

 AWS Config resources provisioned by AWS Control Tower are tagged automatically with `aws-control-tower` and a value of `managed-by-control-tower`\.

+For more information about how AWS Config monitors and records resources in AWS Control Tower, and how it bills you for them, see [Monitoring resource changes with AWS Config](monitoring-with-config.md)\.

-AWS Control Tower uses AWS Config Rules with detective guardrails\.
+AWS Control Tower uses AWS Config Rules to implement detective guardrails\.
 For more information, see [Guardrails in AWS Control Tower](guardrails.md)\.